 Smugglers representing major drug trafficking organizations use both the vast areas of open desert and the Port of Entry for illegal importation of drugs and undocumented aliens.
 Utilizing the same methods, the area is also attractive to those wanting to smuggle persons or instruments targeting the United States.
 Enforcement operations such as Operation Gatekeeper to the west and similar operations east of Yuma County have increased smuggling operations in Yuma County resulting in increased demands on local agency resources.

 History of the YCNTF

-The Yuma County Narcotics Task Force is a continuing Apprehension Task Force originally established in 1987 as the Southwest Border Alliance.
+The Yuma County Narcotics Task Force is a continuing Task Force originally established in 1987 as the Southwest Border Alliance.
 The lead agency is the Yuma County Sheriff's Office.
-In addition, the Army National Guard, San Luis Police Department, Somerton Police Department, U.S Border Patrol, U.S Drug Enforcement Administration, U.S. Immigration & Customs Enforcement, and the Yuma County Attorneys Office all have full-time assigned personnel.
+In addition, the San Luis Police Department, Somerton Police Department, U.S Border Patrol, U.S Drug Enforcement Administration, U.S. Homeland Security Investigations, Yuma Police Department, and the Yuma County Attorneys Office are all participating agencies of the Task Force.

 - The professional investigation, apprehension and conviction of individuals involved in the use, distribution, or production of street to mid-level amounts of narcotics.

 - Enlisting citizens assistance through education of the public and other law enforcement in issues relating to the use, distribution, or production of narcotics and related crime problems such as burglaries, thefts, assaults, violent behaviors.

 - The gathering of intelligence and sharing of information with other law enforcement agencies on narcotics violations extending beyond Yuma County.

 - Assisting State or Federal agencies with the identification, disruption or dismantlement of major drug trafficking organizations which are multi-state or international in nature.